ipozdeev/it-skills-for-research/introduction.md

 Below is a screamingly incomplete list of software which you might have missed &ndash; potentially regretfully, since a lot of it have from our experience been what many migrate to and few from.

 ### text
-*   `SublimeText` is an extensible text editor, arguably the fastest and lightest that you might encounter.
+*   `Sublime Text` is an extensible text editor, arguably the fastest and lightest that you might encounter.
 Its power comes from thousands of *packages* &ndash; extensions written to serve some purpose, e.g. provide a python engine, LaTeX language support, HTML layouts etc. Sublime is a great first choice for LaTeXing.

 *   `Atom` is another extensible text editor featuring brilliant Git integration.
 Just like Sublime, it relies on a large set of community packages extending and enhancing its functionality.
 Package `hydrogen`, for instance, offers a fantastic way to learn to code in many languages by allowing for interactive coding and inline display of results.
 The bulk of this course was written using Atom.